 SECTION K - REPRESENTATIONS, CERTIFICATIONS AND OTHER STATEMENTS

 The federal government requires the contractor to certify to certain statements in bidding and performing government contracts.
 These signed documents become a part of your government contract when it is executed.
 Many of these "Certs and Reps", as they are commonly called, establish compliance with conflict of interest laws and establish the identity of the contractor by specifying information unique to the company such as NAICS Codes, CCR registration numbers, D&B Numbers, CAGE Codes and similar data.
 Minority-Owned Business and HUB Zone Business certification numbers are specified in this section, together with other small business self-certifications, such as Woman-owned, Veteran-Owned or Disabled-Veteran-Owned designations.
 Certain representations regarding sources for raw materials may also be required in Section K together with other agency-unique certifications such as facility and security officer information, security classification data and the like.

 With the advent of internet use for record retention, the federal government now requires that contractors maintain certain standard certifications and representations at a government web site and update them annually for any changes:

-You should establish and maintain your "ORCA" certs and reps, update them whenever necessary and insure that signed, paper copies of them are included in all your proposals for new work and in your contracts to the government.
+You should establish and maintain your registration, certifications and representations, update them whenever necessary and insure that signed, paper copies of them are included in all your proposals for new work and in your contracts to the government.